email linkedin

 Drivers and Policies

 The main policy instrument aimed at fostering the consumption of advanced motor fuels in Spain is the biofuel quota obligation.
-Wholesale and retail operators of fuels, as well as consumers of fuels not supplied by wholesale or retail operators, are obliged to sell/consume a minimal quota of biofuels.
+Wholesale and retail fuel operators, as well as consumers not supplied by wholesale or retail operators, are obliged to sell/consume a minimum quota of biofuels.
 Each obligated subject must prove compliance by presenting a number of certificates to a national certification entity, the Ministry for Ecological Transition and Demographic Challenge.
-Certificates have a value of 1 TOE.
-They can be carried over to the following year (up to 30% of the annual obligation) and can also be traded.
-If the biofuel quota obligation is not met, a penalty fee applies (in 2021 the fee was updated to EUR 1,623/certificate).
-In case of over-compliance (some parties selling or consuming more than they are obliged to), the amounts collected from the penalty fees are redistributed by the certification entity proportionally to the subjects that sold/consumed biofuels exceeding their set quota obligation.
-Royal Decree 1085/2015, on the promotion of biofuels, established these mandatory targets for sale or consumption.
-The 2022 target (in energy content) was 10%.
-In 2019, the double-counting of some biofuels came into play, and in 2020 the National Markets and Competition Commission (CNMC) published a list of feedstocks that, converted to biofuels, qualify to meet the biofuels quota obligation.
-The list also specifies whether a feedstock will be single- or double-counted as well as information requirements regarding the mandatory sustainability criteria that operators must meet.
+Certificates have a value of 1 tonne of oil equivalent (TOE), can be carried over to the following year (up to 30% of the annual obligation), and can be traded.
+If the biofuel quota obligation is not met, a penalty fee applies (in 2021, the fee was updated to EUR 1,623 per certificate).
+In case of over-compliance (parties selling or consuming more than they are obliged to), the amounts collected from the penalty fees are redistributed by the certification entity proportionally to the subjects that sold/consumed biofuels at quantities exceeding their quota obligation.

-The Biogas Roadmap includes 45 specific measures in five lines of action: regulatory instruments, sectoral instruments, economic instruments, transversal instruments, and promotion of research, development, and innovation.
-Regarding transport, it is envisioned that the quota system will be updated to enable biomethane to be counted towards the obligation, and the use of biomethane in heavy-duty vehicles will be prioritised by promoting its use in, among others, municipal fleets of buses and trucks.
+In March 2022, the Spanish Government approved the Biogas Roadmap, which identifies the challenges and opportunities for the development of this renewable gas.
+The Roadmap includes 45 specific measures categorized into five lines of action: regulatory instruments, sectoral instruments, economic instruments, transversal instruments, and promotion of research, development, and innovation (RD&I).
+For transport, the quota system will be updated to enable biomethane to be counted toward the obligation; the use of biomethane in heavy-duty vehicles will be prioritised by promoting its use in, among others, municipal fleets of buses and trucks.

 • A fleet of at least 150 to 200 buses with renewable hydrogen fuel cells.

-• At least 5,000 to 7,500 light and heavy hydrogen fuel cell vehicles for the transport of goods.
+• At least 5,000 to 7,500 light and heavy hydrogen fuel cell vehicles (FCVs) for the transport of goods.

 • A network of at least 100 to 150 hydrogen stations distributed across the country, located no more than 250 km apart.